 The Drop-In Center

-The Drop-In Center is a place for adults with mental illness or addiction to find the support and resources they need in a caring environment.
+The Drop-In Center is a place for adults with mental illness to find the support and resources they need in a caring environment.
 Peers connect individuals with therapy, employment, housing assistance and case management.
 Clothing, snacks, access to computers are provided at no cost.

 - Lexington – 201 Mechanic Street Hours are Monday – Friday 8:00 – 11:00 a.m. and 12:00 – 4:00 p.m.